Format-D/FormatD.Mailer/README.md

 ```

-The `encryption` param is cast to boolean, with `'false', '0', 0` being interpreted falsy as well.
-If true, the scheme
+The `encryption` param is cast to boolean, with the `'false'` string being interpreted falsy as well.
+If true, the
-will be `smtps`, thus the Symfony SMTP transport tries to establish a TLS encrypted channel right away.
+scheme will be `smtps`, thus the Symfony SMTP transport tries to establish a TLS encrypted channel right away.
 If
 `encryption` is false, then the transport will still try to upgrade the connection via `STARTTLS`, when that is
 announced by the server!